 Big Brother is back.
-After a hugely popular run on Network 10 (and then the Nine Network, but we don’t talk about that) in the Noughties, the genre-defining reality show will be returning in 2020, reportedly on Seven.
+After a hugely popular run on Network 10 (and then the Nine Network, but we don’t talk about that) in the Noughties, the genre-defining reality show will be returning in 2020 on Seven.

 And producers are currently recruiting.

-Should you wish to join a group of strangers living in a house rigged with cameras and monitored by a disembodied omnipotent landlord… we’ve got some handy tips that could help make it happen.
+Should you wish to join a group of strangers living in a house rigged with cameras and monitored by a disembodied omnipotent landlord, we’ve got some info that could help make it happen.

 Speaking to Mamamia’s daily news podcast, The Quicky, former Big Brother producer Yana Groves explained what it takes to get noticed among thousands of applicants.

 “We’re always looking for someone who stands out,” she said.
 “People who have ‘the X-Factor’, people who have that sort of star quality.
 But also people who are interesting and have, maybe, a multifaceted talent…

 “So you can have a singing talent that might not be your first impression, it might not be the first thing that people see in you.

 “It’s really about finding somebody who can engage an audience and who can be entertaining, because really that’s what we’re making: entertaining telly.”

 The Quicky talks to a former Big Brother producer about how to get on reality TV.
 Post continues after podcast.

 But if you can’t fall back on busting out some Adele, what should you do?
 Dye your hair pink?
 Wear a giant chicken costume?
 Act like ‘the villain’?